This post may contain affiliate links. Please see my disclosure policy for details.

 Macclesfield is where Joy Division’s Ian Curtis was born, grew up and lived for most of his life.

 If you’re not familiar with Joy Division, you need to stop reading this and give it a listen!

-Ian’s showmanship, musicality and talent is amazing to watch and he was a true rock star who will be remembered in the history books.
+Ian’s showmanship, musicality and talent are amazing to watch and he was a true rock star who will be remembered in the history books.